st4sd/overview/README.md

 gatsby develop
 ```

+If you want to refresh your local installation run `gatsby clean`.

+You can also try `gatsby clean`

 ## Production builds

 As the website is served on GitHub from a sub-path, we need to use a flag when building with Gatsby to correctly support this.